Aadv1k/Aadv1k/README.md

 ## now

-- Messing around with Wasm and CV by building [a web-based document scanner](https://github.com/aadv1k/deimos)
+I am trying to get good at Computer Vision (and Web Dev); This is how

 - Building an [experimental Computer Vision library](https://github.com/aadv1k/deimos) in C
+- Messing around with WebAssembly and CV by building [a web-based document scanner](https://github.com/aadv1k/deimos)
 - Writing a [Computer Vision Guide](https://aadv1k.gitbook.io/cv-guide) alongside for future reference

 ## future